Copyright 2025 Thousand Brains Project

 # Step 3) compute 1st and 2nd fundamental forms guv and buv:

-# TODO: Extract improved point normal estimate from fitted curve
+# TODO: Extract improved surface normal estimate from fitted curve

 guv = np.zeros((2, 2))